petre-renware/sdeven/doc_src/SDEVEN.62_PSTR.md

 This directory will accommodate the documentation static portal that accompanies the developed system.
 This is part of what is known as "Help Center" of that system This is mandatory for products from category "*ENTERPRISE SYSTEMS*".

 !!! info "how to create documentation static portal"
-    The company practice is to use [mkdocs](https://www.mkdocs.org/) to build this portal
+    * the company practice is to use [mkdocs](https://www.mkdocs.org/) to build this portal
+    * this directory is used for testing and validation resulted portal - released portal is kept in [`docs/` directory](#docs-directory)